slerman12/Help-me/2-Opposing-views.md

 I was on a mostly-steak-only diet since at least April, 2020 (with wild caught salmon as well).

-I transitioned into the diet from Paleo, to more than a month of beef-only, and converged to one wild caught salmon every morning and about 5 organic, grass fed, grass-finished steaks per day, organic black pepper and salt, and water, as my diet.
-The beef-only phase involved about a month of watery bowel movement symptoms, as were expected from what I'd heard and read, that I'd characterize as "detoxification."
-Then, and by the time I was eating wild caught salmon and organic steak, I was experiencing big improvements to my cognition, energy, and mood, possibly even improving from before the benzo brain damage, and most of my income was going towards this experimental method of recovering from that brain damage — and, unexpectedly, it's most likely what caused the hair regrowth.
+Beginning initially from Paleo, I transitioned into beef-only.
+The beef-only phase was about a month and caused watery bowel movement symptoms, as were expected from what I'd heard and read, that I'd characterize as "detoxification."
+By the end of that month, I think my energy and mood, and probbaly cognition, had massively improved.
+Gradually, the majority of my beef came from organic, grass fed, grass finished steak and not long after, perhaps in that month as well, I added daily salmon.
+So, my diet converged to one wild caught salmon every morning and about 5 organic, grass fed, grass-finished steaks per day, organic black pepper and salt, and water.
+I was experiencing big improvements to my cognition, energy, and mood.
+In particular, I recall my writing, such as poems and visual creative writing, had improved beyond even where they were before the benzo brain damage.
+Most of my income was going towards this experimental recovering, meant to improve my head from the benzo-induced impairments — and, unexpectedly, my hair started growing back.

 See [here](4-Faith.md#mikhaila-peterson) for what inspired that diet.